interactive-data-language/vscode-idl/README.md

   </video>
 </div>

-**3.0 is here!**
+**4.0.0 is here!**

-This release offers many exciting and new features, such as syntax-error checking, linting, debugging, and profiling.
-With all these new features, there also may be some undocumented software enhancements (i.e. bugs).
-For these please use [GitHub](https://github.com/interactive-data-language/vscode-idl) to file bug/feature requests.
-There is also a quick link for submitting bugs for the extension in the IDL View.
+This release headlines our newest feature: IDL Notebooks!
+The IDL Notebook format is standalone and only requires this extension to function (no extra dependencies on Python or Jupyter).

+Within the extension, you'll find a new sidebar entry to help create a new notebook, open IDL and ENVI Notebook examples, and convert your IDL Notebooks to a PRO file as well.
+If you have questions, feel free to reach out to us on GitHub with any feedback or issues you encounter.

+In addition to this, we have revamped our tools for styling/formatting your code to include other case styles like pascal and camel case.

-See below and the [CHANGELOG.md](./CHANGELOG.md) for full details.
+That's not all that is included in this release, so check out the [CHANGELOG.md](./CHANGELOG.md) for full details.

 > If you are looking to contribute, or get your development environment setup, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ---

-This extension adds syntax highlighting, code snippets, debugging, problem reporting (undefined variables and syntax errors, 100+ in total!), and much more for the Interactive Data Language (IDL) from NV5 Geospatial Software (formerly Research Systems, Inc.).
+This extension adds syntax highlighting, code snippets, debugging, problem reporting (undefined variables and syntax errors, 100+ in total!), IDL Notebooks, and much more for the Interactive Data Language (IDL) from NV5 Geospatial Software (formerly Research Systems, Inc.).

 For a full list of changes, see [CHANGELOG.md](./CHANGELOG.md) for lots of details.

 ## Features

+- IDL Notebooks for a new, modern, and ad-hoc way to develop IDL code!
+Check out the examples to learn about how they work (accessible through the sidebar of the extension).

 - Before compiling any code, more than 100 syntax errors/problems/hints are detected and reported to users.